 Decade of Centenaries Arts Project Awards 2021

-Clare County Council has commissioned three artists to commemorate the Decade of Centenaries with the support of Creative Ireland.
+In 2021 and 2022 Clare County Council commissioned a number of artists to commemorate the Decade of Centenaries

 Funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media under the Community Strand of the Decade of Centenaries Programme, the commissions aim to ensure that events are remembered at community level in a respectful, measured and non-partisan manner.

-To this end Clare County Council has awarded 3 commissions to support artists to interpret local historical events by creating artistic work that provides a platform to encourage reflection and the consideration of issues, both past and present, which may be challenging, difficult and sometimes deeply personal.
+Clare Arts Office was delighted to support the artists to interpret local historical events by creating artistic work that provides a platform to encourage reflection and the consideration of issues, both past and present, which may be challenging, difficult and sometimes deeply personal.
+Visual art, music, theatre and film were all commissioned.

 Tim Collins – I Fought the War: Re-voicing Clare women in the Revolutionary Period 1919-1921